Wishaw: Town park

+Wishaw also has a town park named after Lord Belhaven, Belhaven Park.
+It has a swing park with climbing frames and slides.
+In March 2011, the park's play-area underwent a significant upgrade.

 Wishawhill

-Wishawhill is a small neighbourhood village in Wishaw.
-It is located to the north of the town.
+Wishawhill is a small neighbourhood village, located to the north of the town.
 The suburb can be entered by Heathery Road or Cleland Road, with both roads leading onto the A721 or Glasgow Road running towards Wishaw Main Street.

-Wishawhill is situated within walking distance from the major places in the town such as the Main Street, the large Tesco Extra superstore and Wishaw General Hospital.
+It is situated within walking distance from the major places in the town, such as the Main Street, the large Tesco Extra superstore and Wishaw General Hospital.
 There is also the large golf course located to the north of the area.
-Virtually all of Wishawhill is low density residential housing and flats, with only a Community Center and the Wishaw Ex-Servicemen's Club being the non-residential buildings in the area.
+Virtually all of Wishawhill is low density residential housing and flats, with only a community centre and the ex-servicemen's club being the non-residential buildings in the area.
 Due to its close proximity with Wishaw Main Street, there is only one local newsagent shop.
 The suburb also has a swing park and a football pitch.

-The area used to be host to one Roman Catholic Primary School, St Matthew's, located on Pentland Road, until it was shut down in June 2010 due to councillors voting against their constituents' wishes.
+The area used to be host to one Roman Catholic Primary School, St Matthew's, located on Pentland Road, until it was closed in June 2010.
 This happened despite a large campaign by local residents to keep the school open.
 It is now being demolished due to repeated vandalism.
-St Thomas's in Pather is now the nearest Roman Catholic school to Wishawhill.
+St Thomas's in Pather is now the nearest Roman Catholic school.

-The Argyle Line next to Campsie Road passes through the suburb, with passenger services located at Wishaw railway station a mile away.
-Buses such as FirstGroup travel through the area, providing services to towns such as Motherwell.
-The rectangular road that run through the whole of Wishawhill (Campsie Road, Pentland Road, Grampian Road and Heathery Road) links to all the streets.